sharif26/DoLScript/README.md

 The python script is inspired by http://www.trackitt.com/ portal and the purpose of this is to monitor which date of prevailing wage is "in process" or "determination issued" when the case number is not known.

 The cookie can be collected from chrome->dev tools->network tab.

 ![chromedevtool](https://user-images.githubusercontent.com/5523584/35080212-29e82928-fbda-11e7-9bc2-a745e3165d52.PNG)

-The python code is tested on python 2.7.X
+The python code is tested on python 2.7.X and 3.5.X
 > python pwd.py
+> python pwd3.py

 Hope it will help all the waiting immigrants!